gihnacarato/gihnacarato/README.md

-- 👋 Hi, I’m @gihnacarato
+- 👋 Hi, I’m  a Giovanna
-- 👀 I’m interested in Java, HTML, CSS e JavaScript
+- 👀 I’m interested in Java, HTML, CSS, JavaScript e PHP.
-- 🌱 I’m currently learning  HTLM
+- 🌱 I’m currently learning  Mobile
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 Email: giovananacarato@live.com